iotaledger/iota-wiki/tutorials/pages/create-nft-with-iota-sdk.md

 :::note

 We broke the code into separate snippets to help you understand it better.
-To make it work, copy all code snippets one after another into the file that you have just created.
+To make it work, copy all code snippets into the file you have just created.

 :::